FrancescaRuberto/computer_infrastructure/README.md

 The project is designed to be fully reproducible.
 All dependencies are explicitly listed in `requirements.txt`, and the same execution environment is used locally, in GitHub Codespaces, and within GitHub Actions workflows.

+---

+## 🤖 Automation and Scheduling

+The project includes an automated workflow implemented using GitHub Actions.
+The workflow is defined in `.github/workflows/faang.yml` and runs the `faang.py` script automatically every Saturday morning.

+This shows how to automate data collection and analysis on a schedule, so the process runs automatically without needing manual steps.

+---

+## End.